postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 To add an existing uptime monitor to your API:

 1. On the API version **Monitoring** tab, next to **Uptime Monitors**, select **Add Monitor** and choose **Add existing monitor**.
 1. Select an uptime monitor from the list and select **Add Monitor**.
-You'll only see available monitors in your workspace in the list.
+(The list shows monitors available in your current workspace.)

 For more about creating an uptime monitor, see [Monitoring API uptime](/docs/monitoring-your-api/uptime-monitors/).